Abelian sandpile model: Transient and recurrent configurations

 In the dynamics of the sandpile automaton defined above, some stable configurations ($0\leq z(v)<4$ for all $v\in G\setminus\{s\}$) appear infinitely often, while others can only appear a finite number of times (if at all).
 The former are referred to as recurrent configurations, while the latter are referred to as transient configurations.
 The recurrent configurations thereby consist of all stable non-negative configurations which can be reached from any other stable configuration by repeatedly adding grains of sand to vertices and toppling.
-It is easy to see that the minimally stable configuration $z_m$, where every vertex carries $z_m(v)=deg(v)-1$ grains of sand, is reachable from any other stable configuration (add $deg(v)-z(v)-1\geq 0$ grains to every vertex).
+It is easy to see that the minimally stable configuration $z_m$, where every vertex carries $z_m(v)=\operatorname{deg}(v)-1$ grains of sand, is reachable from any other stable configuration (add $\operatorname{deg}(v)-z(v)-1\geq 0$ grains to every vertex).
 Thus, equivalently, the recurrent configurations are exactly those configurations which can be reached from the minimally stable configuration by only adding grains of sand and stabilizing.

 Not every non-negative stable configuration is recurrent.
 For example, in every sandpile model on a graph consisting of at least two connected non-sink vertices, every stable configuration where both vertices carry zero grains of sand is non-recurrent.
 To prove this, first note that the addition of grains of sand can only increase the total number of grains carried by the two vertices together.
 To reach a configuration where both vertices carry zero particles from a configuration where this is not the case thus necessarily involves steps where at least one of the two vertices is toppled.
 Consider the last one of these steps.
 In this step, one of the two vertices has to topple last.
 Since toppling transfers a grain of sand to every neighboring vertex, this implies that the total number of grains carried by both vertices together cannot be lower than one, which concludes the proof.